Voting Systems for Accurate Democracy Election Systems. Legislature Committees Centered Councils.

 To avoid off-center majorities, a council's decisive votes should not belong to the left or the right.
 The powerful swing vote should belong to a central chairperson: the Condorcet winner.

-All ensemble rules tend to elect well-balanced councils like the one here, and the bold names on the PoliticalSim chart.
+All ensemble rules tend to elect well-balanced councils like the one shown here, and the bold names on the PoliticalSim chart.

 Dynamics of Ensemble Majorities